5 Questions for Later-in-Life Marriages

 - If you're widowed from a previous marriage and planning to collect survivors benefits, remarrying before age 60 could eliminate that option.
 (Learn more about survivors benefits.)

-A qualified financial planner can help you think through your shared retirement vision and strategize the best way to maximize your savings while minimizing taxes.
+A qualified financial advisor can help you think through your shared retirement vision and strategize the best way to maximize your savings.

 4. How will you plan for illness or incapacity?